BETTER, MORE CONNECTED CARE

 More services close to home

-Professionals who support us in our day-to-day lives – like nurses, doctors, social workers, mental health practitioners, physiotherapists, pharmacists and volunteers – are coming together to form neighbourhood teams.
+Professionals who support us in our day-to-day lives – like nurses, doctors, social workers, mental health practitioners, physiotherapists, pharmacists and volunteers – have come together to form neighbourhood teams.
 That way, they can provide better, more flexible and joined-up care in their local communities.

 In Wigan, for example, everyone is already working together to combine services – community nurses are working alongside social-care workers and therapists to help the people they care for.
 With this innovative approach, we can ensure the best care reaches those who need it the most, while also reducing hospital admissions.